Our vision of forming lifelong disciples of Jesus Christ is comprehensive. We want all in our parish community to learn together and worship together.

 The nursery is a wonderful place for both the volunteers and their small charges.

 Our main worship service begins at 10:30 with everyone of all ages gathered together in the sanctuary.
 During the service children will be invited to Children's Chapel and process over to the Parish Hall.
-Led by Hannah Village our Children's Music Director and Megan Chomic our Music Assistant and a host of volunteers, children will sing songs, read a Bible story, engage in a craft or activity, learn and say the Creed, and pray together.
+Led by Hannah Village our Children's Music Director and a rotation of volunteers, children will sing songs, read a Bible story, engage in a craft or activity, learn and say the Creed, and pray together.
 They will then process back and return to the church at the Peace.

 For any questions about Children's Ministry please contact the Associate Rector, the Rev. Dr. Cal Lane , or call 434-1781 (ext 104).